FAQ: Breast Implants in Melbourne

-The cost of a YourBreast Breast Augmentation procedure is from $6,950.
+The cost of a YourBreast Breast Augmentation procedure is starting from $6,950.
 This fee includes plastic surgeon fee, round implants, specialist anesthetist fees, hospital and your immediate post-operative care.
 This fee is applicable to most of our patients requiring the more common and more straightforward type of augmentation.
 The price may vary for patients who present with other breast problems (ie droopy or constricted breasts).
 If this is the case, YourBreast surgeon will personalise a package right for you.

 Our access to an in-house hospital facility and a trusted relationship with established quality breast implant manufacturers allows us to deliver massive savings to our patients, meaning breast augmentation is accessible to more patients in Australia without the need to travel to perhaps a less qualified discount provider in Australia or overseas.